JoshuaClugston/SLBLR/README.md

 # SLBLR
 This repository contains a Julia implementation of the Surrogate "Level-Based" Lagrangian Relaxation (SLBLR) method, applied to the generalized assignment problem (GAP).
-Original SLBLR methodology is implemented (including slight modification) in accordance with
+The SLBLR methodology is implemented (including slight modification) in accordance with

 - *Bragin, M.A., Tucker, E.L.
 Surrogate “Level-Based” Lagrangian Relaxation for mixed-integer linear programming.
 Sci Rep 12, 22417 (2022). https://doi.org/10.1038/s41598-022-26264-1*